DimplyBarkha/gajendra-profecialinks/.github/ISSUE_TEMPLATE/marketshare-extensions-source-build.md

 #### Production
 - [ ] Promote Source to `Production` in Project Dash
 - [ ] Add `Production` Label
-- [ ] Ensure extractor gets deployed to the `production` branch in the daily production deployment
+- [ ] Ensure extractor gets deployed to the `ms-production` branch in the daily production deployment
 - [ ] Link production extractor GUID to production source in workbench
 - [ ] Confirm source params are set up properly in workbench.
 Source `state` should be `production`